-As discussed earlier, the construction of an infrastructure portfolio can be a lengthy process and the uncertainty that characterises trading time as well as the type of available investment over time mean risk exposures can be expected to evolve significantly over time.
+As discussed earlier, the construction of an infrastructure portfolio can be a lengthy process and the uncertainty that characterizes trading time as well as the type of available investment over time mean risk exposures can be expected to evolve significantly over time.

-Infrastructure investors also face changing risk exposure at the universe level: the underlying investible universe keeps changing as new countries embrace infrastructure privatisation, or others turn their back on certain types of concession contracts, etc. Likewise, the energy transition towards low-carbon power production is happening on a global scale, creating new industrial and geographic exposures within the 'power generation' investment style.
+Infrastructure investors also face changing risk exposure at the universe level.
+The underlying investible universe keeps changing as new countries embrace infrastructure privatization, or others turn their back on certain types of concession contracts, etc. Likewise, the energy transition toward low-carbon power production is happening on a global scale, creating new industrial and geographic exposures within the "power generation" investment style.

-This is reminiscent of the sub-optimality issues found in cap-weighted market indices: standard stock indices exhibit both sector and style biases (concentrations) that make them either relatively inefficient or relative unstable in terms of risk exposures (Amenc [2006]).
-Moreover, these biases tend to change over time, making standard cap-weighted indices unsuitable as benchmarks since their implicit risk exposures drift in the long run in a manner that investors cannot control.
+This is reminiscent of the sub-optimality issues found in cap-weighted market indexes.
+Standard stock indexes exhibit both sector and style biases (concentrations) that make them either relatively inefficient or relatively unstable in terms of risk exposures (Amenc 2006).
+Moreover, these biases tend to change over time, making standard cap-weighted indexes unsuitable as benchmarks since their implicit risk exposures drift in the long run in a manner that investors cannot control.